defold/doc/docs/en/manuals/extensions.md

 The extension consists of a single C++ file, *myextension.cpp* that is created in the "src" folder.

-The Defold editor will not open *.cpp* files by default so if you double click the file the system editor set for that file type is used.
-You can use the built in text editor by right-clicking the file and selecting <kbd>Open With ▸ Text Editor</kbd>.
-Note that Defold has no support for C++ files so the editing experience is minimal.

 ![C++ file](images/extensions/cppfile.png)

 The extension source file contains the following code: